Hardy geranium: 21 of the best hardy geraniums

+The fondness that gardeners have for hardy geraniums is not, of course, entirely due to the bossy Mrs Fish.
 Hardy geraniums are easy to grow and generally adaptable, with species that are at home in the cool comfort of woodlands while others thrive in the baking harshness of screes.
-The loose and relaxed character of geraniums fits well with the informal planting styles that have dominated gardens for the past 60 years.
+In addition, the loose and relaxed character of geraniums fits well with the informal planting styles that have dominated gardens for the past 60 years.

 Geranium Rozanne (= ‘Gerwat’)

 A mass of flowers from June to October, Geranium.
 Rozanne was found in Rozanne Waterer’s Somerset garden in 1989.
 Once established, it forms a wide, neat clump.
 50cm.
 RHS H7, USDA 4a-8b.

 A compact dome with large (2.5cm diameter) flowers mainly in May and June and sporadically thereafter.
 Will grow in

 sun or part shade but needs good drainage, especially in winter.
 15cm.
 USDA 4a-9b.